Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 ## 1. Introduction

-One page overall introduction including sections 1.1 and 1.2.

 Amateur rockets are flown regularly worldwide.
 These rockets are typically flown with off the shelf rocket motors with widely available propellant reloads.
 These rockets often exceed the speed of sound, altitudes above 30 km are not unheard of.
 These rockets are almost never controlled, they are stable due to passive aerodynamic features.

 While passively stable rockets are reasonably simple and reliable if well designed, they are susceptible to a variety of disturbances, particularly early in flight.
 Unexpected winds can cause the rocket to weathercock; flexibility in the launch tower/rail can cause railwhip, imparting a random launch angle to the rocket; the thrust from the rocket motor is also never perfectly symmetrical.